 Dr. Cabot hopes to offer 30+ years of experience with hospital and medical staff interaction, leadership, and recruitment and retention.
 Rick would also like to enhance Board interaction with the medical staff and help to ensure the continued viability of the hospital in a competitive healthcare market.

 Rick’s interests and hobbies include fine woodworking and general construction.

 Mr. Gerald Nessmann, Vice Chair

-Gerald Nessman lives in Sebec because he enjoys open space and rural Maine.
+Gerald Nessmann grew up in Austria and now lives in Sebec where he enjoys the open space of rural Maine.
 He began serving on the Board in 2011 as Sebec’s representative and wants to contribute to the community in which he lives in a meaningful way.
-He has some formal education in health sector management and sees this as an opportunity to gather additional knowledge, as well as serving his community.
-Over time he hopes to add meaningful inputs in the areas of management, strategy, and finance.
-He has strong financial and analytical skills which he applies well to real situations.
-He is a pragmatist which helps him focus on the long term perspective.
+Over time he hopes to add meaningful input in the areas of management, strategy, and finance.
+He has strong financial and analytical skills which he applies well to real life situations.
+He sees himself as a pragmatist which helps him focus on the long term perspective.

 He enjoys travel, history, philosophy and politics.
-He is always up for a game of cribbage and does like kayaking (as long as it is on a quiet lake, pond, or bog).
-He also enjoys Sudoku and Kakuro.
+He is always up for a game of cribbage and does like kayaking (as long as it is on a quiet lake, pond, or bog), skiing and the odd game of golf.
+He also enjoys Sudoku and Kakuro puzzles.

 Dale and his wife Mary first moved to Maine in 1975 coming from the Washington, DC area where he served with the United States Marine Corps.
 They moved to York County and lived/worked there for many years.
 Work transferred them to Florida, then Georgia, and in 2012 they had an opportunity to move back to Maine.
 They now live in peaceful Willimantic overly looked the Little Wilson Stream.